 “Yet, when the forest is afire, both run for their lives without regard for stopping to feast,” sang Second Grandmother.

 “We Veritas have come to know and work with many of our cousins that move and many cousins that are rooted to the ground.
 We work with trees.
 We work with wolves.
 We work with bees.
 We work with eagles.
 We work with the corn,” sang Third Grandmother.

 “It takes patience to work with our cousins.
 We have to see how they are and what they need.
 We learn a bit of their tongue and they learn a bit of ours.
 We give them something they need and they give us something we need,” sang Fourth Grandmother.

 “Now, the earth herself ails.
 The Tree of Life herself ails.
-It is time for Colony not to fight Colony,” sang Fifth Grandmother.
+It is not a time for Colony to fight Colony,” sang Fifth Grandmother.

 “It is time for Wolf Pack to work with Wolf Pack,” sang Sixth Grandmother.

 “The Great Tree of Life herself must be calm; must remind all her children that they are all her children.
 These are dangerous times.
 These are times wherein fear may cause cousin Rabbit to run into fire.
 These are times wherein panic may cause cousin Buffalo to run off a cliff.
 These are times when cousin Monkey may try a jump too great and fall from high branches to death,” sang Seventh Grandmother.